aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/migration-from-earlier-versions-of-aspose-slides-for-java/public-api-and-backwards-incompatible-changes-in-aspose-slides-for-java-14-9-0/_index.md

   $presentation = new Presentation($presentationFileName);
   $slides = array(2, 3, 5 );// Array of slides positions

-  $presentation->save($outFileName, $slides, SaveFormat::Pdf);
+  $presentation->save($outFileName, $slides, SaveFormat->Pdf);

 ```
-### **Added the SmartArtLayoutType::Custom Enum Value**
+### **Added the SmartArtLayoutType->Custom Enum Value**
 This type of SmartArt layout represents diagram with custom template.
-Custom diagrams only can be loaded from presentation file and can't be created via method ShapeCollection.addSmartArt(x, y, width, height, SmartArtLayoutType::Custom)
+Custom diagrams only can be loaded from presentation file and can't be created via method ShapeCollection.addSmartArt(x, y, width, height, SmartArtLayoutType->Custom)
 ### **Added the SmartArtShape Class and ISmartArtShape Interface**
 The Aspose.Slides.SmartArt.SmartArtShape class (and its interface Aspose.Slides.SmartArt.ISmartArtShape) add access to individual shapes inside SmartArt diagram.
 SmartArtShape can be used to change FillFormat, LineFormat, adding Hyperlinks etc.